szabina-t96/sql-data-warehouse-project/README.md

 ---

 ## Repository Structure
-'''
+sql-data-warehouse-project/
+│
+├── datasets/                           # Raw datasets used for the project (ERP and CRM data) │
+├── docs/                               # Project documentation and architecture details │   ├── etl.drawio                      # Draw.io file shows all different techniquies and methods of ETL
+│   ├── data_architecture.drawio        # Draw.io file shows the project's architecture
+│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+│   ├── data_flow.drawio                # Draw.io file for the data flow diagram
+│   ├── data_models.drawio              # Draw.io file for data models (star schema)
+│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+│
-sql-data-warehouse-project/ │ ├── datasets/ # Raw datasets used for the project (ERP and CRM data) │ ├── docs/ # Project documentation and architecture details │ ├── etl.drawio # Draw.io file shows all different techniques and methods of ETL │ ├── data_architecture.drawio # Draw.io file shows the project's architecture │ ├── data_catalog.md # Catalog of datasets, including field descriptions and metadata │ ├── data_flow.drawio # Draw.io file for the data flow diagram │ ├── data_models.drawio # Draw.io file for data models (star schema) │ ├── naming-conventions.md # Consistent naming guidelines for tables, columns, and files │ ├── scripts/ # SQL scripts for ETL and transformations │ ├── bronze/ # Scripts for extracting and loading raw data │ ├── silver/ # Scripts for cleaning and transforming data │ ├── gold/ # Scripts for creating analytical models │ ├── tests/ # Test scripts and quality files │ ├── quality_checks_silver.sql # Validates integrity, consistency, and formatting in Silver Layer │ ├── duplicate_check.sql # Detects duplicate records in key tables │ ├── null_check.sql # Flags missing values in critical fields │ ├── README.md # Project overview and instructions ├── LICENSE # License information for the repository
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
-'''
+├── tests/                              # Test scripts and quality files │
+├── README.md                           # Project overview and instructions
+└── LICENSE                             # License information for the repository

 ## Next Steps